Do Moth Balls Keep Mice Away

 1. Integrated Pest Management (IPM)

-2. Thorough Inspection
+2. Comprehensive Property Inspection

 3. Sealing Entry Points